Resources & Utilities Asia July 2026

 How does Resources and Utilities Asia compare?

-People in Resources & Utilities Asia were much more positive than average regarding Feedback & Recognition, Action, and Collaboration & Communication.
+People in Resources & Utilities Asia were much more positive than average regarding Leadership, Feedback & Recognition, and Action.

-People working in Resources & Utilities Asia are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Resources & Utilities Asia are less engaged than Colombia, Engaging Growth, Computer Software Philippines, and Tech: Manufacturing & Research East Asia.
+People working in Resources & Utilities Asia are more engaged than Management Consulting United Kingdom, Management Consulting Europe, Information Technology & Services Germany, and Consulting & Staffing United Kingdom.
+People working in Resources & Utilities Asia are less engaged than Tech: Manufacturing & Research East Asia, Real Estate United States, New Tech South Asia, and South Asia (500-1000).

-The highest scoring question for Resources & Utilities Asia had 92% of people agreeing that they know how their work contributes to the goals of %[Company]% (+3% compared to overall) while they were generally most positive about Inclusion.
+The highest scoring question for Resources & Utilities Asia had 90% of people agreeing that they are happy with their current role relative to what was described to me (+13% compared to overall) while they were generally most positive about Teamwork & Ownership.

-People in Resources & Utilities Asia were generally least favourable about Feedback & Recognition, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 21% of people disagreeing (-2% below average).
+People in Resources & Utilities Asia were generally least favourable about Leadership, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 20% of people disagreeing (-3% below average).

 How long do people stay?